-If we are found to be employing an illegal worker, we could be subject to a fine of up to GBP20,000 per illegal worker.
+If we are found to be employing an illegal worker, we could be subject to a fine of up to GBP45,000 per illegal worker for the first breach and GBP 60 000 per illegal worker for repeat.

 It is also a criminal offence to knowingly employ an illegal worker; if found guilty of this offence we may face unlimited fine and the individuals responsible could face up to five years imprisonment.